-- 132. Plaintiffs reallege and incorporate by reference the allegations contained in the preceding paragraphs.
-The Secretary of State and defendant counties have flagged the eligibility of voters without an adequate justification. - 133.
-The voter purge enacted by the Secretary of State and defendant counties has unlawfully burdened their ability to vote. - 134.
-The enactment of the voter purge will require naturalized citizens identified by the Secretary of State's list to demonstrate their citizenship within 30 days of a Notice being sent out, or else they will be purged from the voter rolls.
+- 136. Plaintiffs reallege and incorporate by reference the allegations contained in the preceding paragraphs.
+The Secretary of State and defendant counties have flagged the eligibility of voters without an adequate justification. - 137.
+The voter purge enacted by the Secretary of State and defendant counties has unlawfully burdened the ability of these persons to vote.

+138. The enactment of the voter purge will require naturalized citizens identified by the Secretary of State's list to demonstrate their citizenship within 30 days of a Notice being sent out, or else they will be purged from the voter rolls.
 Requiring naturalized citizens who are included in the Secretary of State's list to prove their citizenship imposes an undue burden on the fundamental right of registered voters in Texas to vote that is neither justified by, nor narrowly tailored, to promote substantial or compelling state interests.